What is Static Analysis?

-Automated static analysis is not only the mechanism for the feedback loop, but it also generates the data that other departments need to collaborate effectively under the DevOps model.
+Automated static analysis is not only the mechanism for the feedback loop, but it also generates the data that other departments need to access and collaborate effectively under the DevOps model.
 Especially when used with unit and regression testing, static analysis serves a few roles, including:

 - Ensuring code quality